RajHello/Days-Till/README.md

 > **Never Miss What Truly Matters!** *(or just procrastinate but with a good UI to glance upon)*

 A stupidly beautiful semi-useless countdown website.
-Built with HTML, CSS, and JavaScript because who needs 47 frameworks to count down to the midsem youre prolly gonna fail :D
+Built with HTML, CSS, and JavaScript because who needs 47 frameworks to count down to the midsem you're prolly gonna fail :D
 I made this while learning JavaScript

 ## ✨ Features(there arent much)